Christophe-Jia/mislabel-detection/README.md

 #### Less overfitting towards noisy labels on real-world datasets (WebVision50 and Clothing100K)

 > After ranking all training samples, the function `runner.Runner.train` selects a more clean set to train a new model.
 (The amount of this part depends on `remove_ratio`.)
-We note that the function `runner.Runner.train` requires `training_dynamics.npz` and `<detector_files>`, where the first two come from Step 1 and the the third comes from Step 2.
+We note that the function `runner.Runner.train` requires `training_dynamics.npz` and `<detector_files>`, where the first two come from Step 1 and the third comes from Step 2.
-After running this, code will saves all the followings in another folder named `{net_name}_prune4retrain_seed{seed}`.
+After running this, the code will save all the followings in another folder named `{net_name}_prune4retrain_seed{seed}`.

 ```sh
 large_dataset_denoise.sh <datadir> <dataset> <seed> <result_save_path> <detector_file> <remove_ratio>